mikelewek/FSD_P2_TournamentResults/README.md

  5. tournament.sql - Test data for debugging purposes.<br>
  6. README.md

-How to Run the Application
+###How to Run the Application
 -------------------------
-<p>Python 2.7, PostgreSQL, and psql CLI must be installed and configured.</p>
+Python 2.7, PostgreSQL, and psql CLI must be installed and configured.
-<p>In the terminal, clone the repo., then navigate to the directory where the files are located.</p>
+In the terminal, clone the repo., then navigate to the directory where the files are located.
-<p>The tournament database needs to be built by running the tournament.sql file below.</p>
+The tournament database needs to be built by running the tournament.sql file below.
-<p>Running the tournament_test.py will run through test cases to verify the code is implemented correctly and display "Success!
-All tests pass!" in the CLI.</p>
+Running the tournament_test.py will run through test cases to verify the code is implemented correctly and display "Success!
+All tests pass!" in the CLI.

 <pre>
 	<code>$ git clone https://github.com/mikelewek/FSD_P2_TournamentResults.git</code>